This article will help you diagnose no data appearing in Elasticsearch or Kibana in a few easy steps.

-To query the indices run the following the command, substituting the endpoint address and api key for your own.
-Alternatively you can navigate to the URL in a web browser remembering to substitute the endpoint address and api key for your own.
+To query the indices run the following curl command, substituting the endpoint address and API key for your own.
+Alternatively, you can navigate to the URL in a web browser remembering to substitute the endpoint address and API key for your own.

 curl "https://Your Endpoint-es.logit.io/_cat/indices?v&apikey=Your-API-Key"